beckn/protocol-specifications/GOVERNANCE.md

 - Periodically stress-test the design principles on the various components of the specification
 - Record any violation of said design principles and report it to the violator with suggested changes

+### Licensing
+Beckn protocol is currently covered under a CC-BY-ND License.
+Just like the design principles, the licensing also may change basis the extent of adoption by the community.
+At the beginning, to ensure common adoption across the ecosystem, it is recommended to have a strict "Non-Derivative" license and gradually move to a slightly more lenient license as adoption becomes more standardized.
+The Core Working Group must:

+- Clearly define what is allowed and not allowed as per the licensing rules in practical implementation scenarios
+- Gather feedback from the ecosystem around issues faced by implementors due to the licensing
+- Provide solutions to overcome problems around licensing
+- If all of the above fail to achieve outomes, also consider changing the license to make the protocol more flexible without loss of interoperability

 ### API
 Beckn protocol defines a set of actions that may be implemented as APIs.
 The Core Working Group must: